mickfuzz/phd4/_posts/thesis_chapters/2023-6-3-Methodology.md

 - Suitability of this framework for informal education.
 - Justification of smaller data size and depth of analysis.

-### Stages of Data Gathering and ANALYSIS

- - Early gathering via journal / notes / practioner interviews
- - Mutual nature of the design progressions -

-#### Mutual nature of the evolution of the design

-### Role of Practitioner interviews

-These were limited in number but were a rich source of thinking to help develop and deepen my reflection in journal form and to inform lines of thinking.
-The chosen interviewees represented a diversity in audience.

-Saskia Leggett - researcher in Family Learning program under direction of Roque.
-She took a leading role in creating the recourses coming out of the program.

-Matt - academic at.
-Also active in a non-profit learning coding

-Dave  - Parent and volunteer at Coder Dojo and participant in

-James Clegg - PGCE student and volunteer student helper for a summer program of game making.

-## Data gathering methods and justification

 My study draws on traditional ethnographic methods of my journal as participant observer (facilitator and designer), participant interviews and analysis of artefacts used and created.
 Specifically I will study in detail the use of the online help tutorials and example code snippets I have created and the code and other media content that participants create in their resulting video games.
 I also include other methods which suit the deeper analysis of participant actions to help construct models of activity systems, namely the videoing of the workshop area with a 360 degree video camera and capture of screen data and audio of the laptops used by participants.